 Micro-Capitalization Company Risk.
 Investments in the securities of micro-capitalization companies involve substantially greater risks of loss and price fluctuations than other securities with larger capitalizations.
 Micro-capitalization companies carry additional risks because their earnings and revenues tend to be less predictable (and some companies may be experience significant losses), their share prices tend to be more volatile and their markets less liquid than companies with larger market capitalizations.
 Micro-capitalization companies may be newly formed or in the early stages of development, with limited product lines, markets or financial resources, and they may lack management depth or may be overly reliant on specific key individuals.
 In addition, less public information may be available about these companies.
-The shares of micro-capitalization companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities.
+The shares of micro-capitalization companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the future ability to sell these securities.